-Critical raw materials (CRMs) are materials that are important to an economy and that are, or could become difficult to get hold of.
-The list of CRMs that is most relevant to the UK currently is the European Commission's 2017 list1, which contains 27 materials that are 'critical' due to their high economic importance combined with high supply risk for the European economy.
-CRM lists also can be determined at national, regional and sectoral level (a list covering the UK currently does not exist).
+Critical raw materials (CRMs) are materials that are important to an economy and that are, or could become difficult to get hold of in the future.
+The list of CRMs that is most relevant to the UK currently is the 2017 list of the European Commission, which contains 27 materials that are 'critical' due to their high economic importance combined with high supply risk for the European economy.
+CRM lists also can be determined at national (a list covering the UK currently does not exist), regional and sectoral level.
 Such lists are more specific and hence more relevant to the region or sector, provided that they are updated regularly.

-Demand for CRMs is expected to increase as these materials are required in equipment needed for the use of AI^{}, machine learning and innovative care technologies, that are being produced and used in increasing amounts.
-CRMs such as indium and tantalum are currently irreplaceable in solar panels, wind turbines, electric vehicles and other technologies to enable the fourth industrial revolution.
-Notably, the production of low-carbon technologies to mitigate climate change and curb global emissions is expected to increase the demand for certain raw materials by a factor of 20 by 2030.3
+Demand for CRMs is expected to increase as these materials are required in equipment needed for the use of AI\, machine learning and innovative care technologies, that are being produced and used in increasing amounts.
+CRMs such as indium and tantalum are currently irreplaceable in solar panels, wind turbines, electric vehicles and technologies to enable the fourth industrial revolution.
+Notably, the production of low-carbon technologies to mitigate climate change and curb global emissions is expected to increase the demand for certain raw materials by a factor of 20 by 2030.